How did medieval scribes used the Late Roman abbreviations? Did they understand them in the same way?

-In the last post I wrote about the origin of the medieval abbreviation system explaining briefly the techniques used by the Romans –classified as abbreviations by singula litterae, suspension and contraction, Tironian notes, notae iuris, and nomina sacra– for shortening words.
-In this post I will focus my attention on summarizing how these methods were adapted throughout the medieval period, giving some tips on how to study them effectively.
+In the last post, I wrote about the origin of the medieval abbreviation system explaining briefly the techniques used by the Romans –classified as abbreviations by singula litterae, suspension and contraction, Tironian notes, notae iuris, and nomina sacra – for shortening words.
+In this post, I will focus my attention on summarising how these methods were adapted throughout the medieval period, giving some tips on how to study them effectively.

 The third point entails the analysis of the abbreviations that tend to change the most between typological variants of Visigothic script: abbreviations by special signs [FIG. 3].
 This type is formed basically by some letters of the reduced word followed by a sign which, depending on its shape, indicates a specific set of letters usually from the last part of the word (ex. us, um, is).
 The design of the special signs employed tends to show first exogenous influence (from Caroline minuscule).